 During the year ended June 30, 2021, the Trust received employee retention credits in the amount of \$123,030.
-The Trust has determined that it was not eligible to receive the credits and will repay them during the fiscal year ended June 30, 2023.
+The Trust has determined that it was not eligible to receive the credits and the total amount was repaid during the fiscal year ended June 30, 2023.
+The Trust also determined that an additional \$23,357 of employee retention credits were received in prior years for which it was not eligible.
 As such, the funds have been included in refundable advances in the Consolidated Statement of Financial Position.